Reynoso scores to lead Minnesota United over LA Galaxy 3-2 - WHIZ News

 CARSON, Calif.
-(AP) — Emanuel Reynoso scored two goals in Minnesota United’s 3-2 win over the LA Galaxy on Wednesday night.
+(AP) — Emanuel Reynoso scored two goals as Minnesota United stopped a three-game league losing streak with a 3-2 win over the LA Galaxy on Wednesday night.

 Reynoso scored in the 43rd minute to put United (6-8-3) up 3-0.
 He also scored in the ninth minute and Franco Fragapane made it 2-0 in the 36th.

-Dejan Joveljic and Marky Delgado racked up one goal each for the Galaxy (7-6-3).
+Dejan Joveljic and Marky Delgado scored one goal each for the Galaxy (7-6-3).

 Dayne St. Clair saved five shots for United.
 Jonathan Bond saved three shots for the Galaxy.